Piedra Vista High School

 Piedra Vista High School (PVHS) is a public high school in Farmington, New Mexico, founded in 1998.
 It is part of the Farmington Municipal School District.

-PVHS is one of two high schools in Farmington and is located on the city's northeast side.
-The older high school is Farmington High School.
+PVHS is one of four high schools in Farmington and is located on the city's northeast side.
+The other high schools are Farmington High School, San Juan College High School, and Rocinante High School.
 PVHS' mascot is the Black Panther and its colors are navy blue, silver, and black.
 The two schools share Hutchison Stadium, located at Farmington High School, for home football games.
 Piedra Vista varsity baseball games are played at Ricketts Park in Farmington.

 Athletics and arts

 Piedra Vista High School is part of NMAA AAAA District 1.
 It has 16 athletic teams, in accordance with Title IX.